Build a big, strong and defined chest with the chest press machine

-The chest press machine can be found in any gym worth its salt.
+The chest press machine can be found in any half-decent gym.
 But are you making the most of this muscle-building machine to build the bigger, stronger and broader chest you want?
 Use these chest press machine tips from New Body Plan fitness editor Joe Warner to maximise the size, strength and definition of your chest!

 Sure, the barbell bench press and dumbbell bench press gets almost all of the pec-sculpting credit.
 But there’s a huge amount of muscle-building mileage to be derived from the chest press machine.
 Here’s what you need to know to get the most out of the move.

 Find your perfect fat-loss plan!